tuananhbui89/diffusion_tf2/README.md

 # An Implementation of the Diffusion Model in TensorFlow 2.0

+This notebook contains an implementation of the diffusion model in TensorFlow 2.0.
+It has been developed as part of the [FIT3181 Deep Learning](https://handbook.monash.edu/2023/units/FIT3181?year=2023) unit at Monash University.
+The model is based on the paper Denoising Diffusion Probabilistic Models by [Ho et al. (2020)](https://arxiv.org/abs/2006.11239).
+The code is referenced from the Pytorch implementation by DeepFindr [here](https://youtu.be/a4Yfz2FxXiY?si=4E1Pz6yeg1Lhto8E)

 ## Investigating on the data

 We will use the CIFAR10 dataset in this demo, with 50k training images.
 To get better performance, you might want to try with higher resolution datasets which can be found in [https://www.tensorflow.org/datasets/catalog/overview#all_datasets](https://www.tensorflow.org/datasets/catalog/overview#all_datasets).